-Nothing’s a sure bet in life, but at the races, there are some pointers to help you win.
+Nothing’s a sure bet in life, but at the races, there are some pointers to help you win and how to bet on horses.

 Horse racing has always been wildly popular, as has betting on it.
 Famous races such as the Grand National, Royal Ascot, the Kentucky Derby, Melbourne Cup and many more show the sport’s truly global appeal.
 Horse races are thrilling, fast-paced events that capture the attention of punters everywhere looking to make some money on the thoroughbreds during festival days at racetracks all over.